-Ice Dyeing with "Ugly" Colors
+Ice Dyeing With "Ugly" Colors

 Ice Dyeing has become one of our favorite ways to dye.
 One of the neatest things about it is how traditionally overlooked colors can really shine; they split and turn into shades you never expect due to the different primary colors they are mixed with.
 In this tutorial, we will show you what we mean and hopefully help you branch out and up your ice dyeing game.